 Cost-plus percent-of-cost contract: the contractor’s reimbursement is a percentage of the actual total cost of the project

-When using a cost-plus contract, the buyer is usually able to see the entire list of expenses so they know what they’re paying for.
-They also will typically include a maximum price so they have an idea of what the most-expensive-case scenario might look like.
+When using a cost-plus contract, the buyer can usually see the entire list of expenses to know what they’re paying for.
+They will also typically include a maximum price to know the most expensive-case scenario.

-Contractors will use cost-plus contracts if the parties don’t have much wiggle room in the budget or if the cost of the entire project can’t be estimated properly beforehand.
+Contractors will use cost-plus contracts if the parties don’t have much wiggle room in the budget or if the entire project's cost can’t be appropriately estimated beforehand.
 Some of these cost-plus contracts might limit the amount of reimbursement, so if the contractor makes an error or acts negligently, the buyer won’t have to pay for their mistakes.

-Contractors will decide to use cost-plus contracts because they get flexibility to make changes throughout the project and the buyer gets the exact value they paid for.
-However, it can be frustrating to have the final price up in the air and getting that number requires extensive attention to detail.
+Contractors will decide to use cost-plus contracts because they can make changes throughout the project, and the buyer gets the exact value they paid for.
+However, it can be frustrating to have the final price up in the air, and getting that number requires extensive attention to detail.

 Time and materials contract

 A time and materials contract is like a cost-plus contract, but a little more straightforward.
 In these deals, the buyer pays the contractor for the time spent to complete the project and the materials used in the process.

 Time and materials contracts are also used in situations where it’s not possible to estimate the size of the project or if the requirements for completion are expected to change.

 As a buyer, your money will be put toward the material costs and the rate you pay the workers for their time.
 At the start of the process, you will likely have to come to a mutual agreement on the price of materials, including a markup rate and hourly rates for labor.

 Time and material contracts require logging everything happening on the work site, most notably the hours and materials used.
 Paying close attention to those details will help the contractor and buyer develop the most accurate estimate of the total cost.